llms-heart-mir/tutorial/book/part01_llms/ch04_properties/sec01-training-objective.md

 ```

 In fact, it only shows a slice of the training.
-Usually, the prediction, loss calculation, and backpropagation is configured so that in a single batch at a step, once we have a sequence as a training item length of $N + 1$, we perform this to every token except the first one.
+Usually, the prediction, loss calculation, and backpropagation are configured so that in a single batch at a step, once we have a sequence as a training item length of $N + 1$, we perform this to every token except the first one.
 (This is also called "teacher forcing" autoregressive training.)

 ```